 For example, Radical Middle – The Politics We need Now, by Mark Satin, was praised by a former adviser to Ronald Reagan.
 It received another blurb from Ted Halstead, himself the author of The Radical Center: The Future of American Politics, who called it “an antidote to the Al Frankens and Ann Coulters who dominate contemporary political discourse.”
 Do you see the FE?
 That discourse stretched between a racist hatemonger and a future U.S. Senator.

 Such styles are well within one of two very old American traditions of gatekeeping, the purpose of which is to shore up the cracks in the myth of American innocence.
 One is to lie outright about American history.
 Here’s the logic:

 A is a story that makes us feel good about ourselves.
-It reminds us of who we are.

 There is no other story, no B.

 Since A is the only story, we are justified in feeling good about ourselves.